 Position this element above the first row with the four symbols.

-- ▶ In the dialog that has now opened, select Heating line[1]/.Heating switch - ▶ The dialog to set the parameters of the multi-binary element opens
+▶ In the dialog that has now opened, select Heating line[1]/.Heating switch

 Setting parameters for the multi-binary element

 When setting parameters for the multi-binary element, first define a default status and then step-by-step states.